Akangkha/sentinel-safe/README.md

 ## SDG

-- 16 - Peace, Justice, and Strong Institutions
+- 16 - Peace, Justice, and Strong Institution
 - 10 - Reduced Inequalities

 ## About